- Breast Cancer Slideshow

 - What is staging of male breast cancer?

-The prognosis of a patient with male breast cancer is considered similarly to breast cancer in a woman.
-As in women, the size and extent (stage) of tumor are the most important factors in the prognosis for male breast cancer.
+The prognosis of a patient with male breast cancer is considered similarly to female breast cancer.
+As in female breast cancer, the size and extent (stage) of tumor are the most important factors in the prognosis for male breast cancer.
 Overall survival rates for each tumor stage are similar for men and women.
-Since men have less breast tissue than women, it is more common for breast cancers in men to have spread beyond the breast when they are identified, resulting in a more advanced tumor stage at diagnosis.
+Since men have less breast tissue than women, it is less common for breast cancers in men to be diagnosed at a very early stage and more likely to have spread beyond the breast when they are identified, resulting in a more advanced tumor stage at diagnosis.

 Disease-specific five-year survival rates (meaning the percentage of patients who do not die of the disease for at least five years following diagnosis) reported for male breast cancer by stage are as follows: